OpenBagTwo/gsb/README.md

 ## Installation

-The `gsb` package is written for **Python 3.11 or greater and Git 2.20 or later**.
-Aside from those minimal requirements, `gsb` should run on any operating system and any architecture.
+The `gsb` package is written for **Python 3.11** but otherwise should run on any operating system and architecture.

 The latest release can be installed from PyPI via `pip`: